beothorn/presentationHeroesGuideToDevTools/README.md

 ## How do we today

+When you follow the common practice of our industry, most of the time things are fine.
+We have unit tests to protect us, we have functional tests, we do QA, smoke tests and all of those let us sleep at night.

 ## Is that bad?
 Could it be better?

 ## When you are in a bad situation, what can help you